WCSCourses/HelminthBioinformatics_2023/manuals/module_6_genome_variation/module_6_genome_variation.md

 # This suggests that PC1 describes 36.96% of the variance in the data, which is consistent with our previous plot.

-# OK, time to visualize our data and make some plots!
+# OK, time to visualise our data and make some plots!
 # Lets build a plot of your data using ggplot, and explore how to incorporate additional information into the plot to make it more
 informative.
 Ggplot works by adding layers of information (hence the “+”) to build the plot.